lkirkwood/netdox/spec.md

 + Type: `stream`
 + Notes: This lists all changes made to the data layer.
 Possible changes are documented below.

-### Changelog Change Types
+### Changelog Change Types and Values
-+ create dns name
++ create dns name: Full redis key of the dns name.
-+ add plugin to dns name
++ add plugin to dns name: Full redis key of the dns name with ";${PLUGIN_NAME}" appended.
-+ add record type to dns name
-+ create dns record
++ create dns record: Full redis key of the dns record set with ";${RECORD_VALUE}" appended.
-+ updated network mapping
++ updated network mapping: ???
-+ create plugin node
++ create plugin node: Full redis key of the raw node.
-+ updated metadata
++ updated metadata: Full redis key of the updated metadata.
-+ updated plugin data list
-+ updated plugin data map
-+ updated plugin data string
++ updated plugin data: Full redis key of the updated plugin data.

 ## Last Modified Time
 + Key: `last-modified`